Nimaari/VehiclesRepairConsumableAddon/README.md

 ```
 This is simply the messages themselves.
 Colorcodes supported.

 ``repairPrice: 0.0`` How much should the repair cost you?
-If set to 0.0, it disables the economy feature.\n
+If set to 0.0, it disables the economy feature.
 ``itemName: Repair Tool`` Name check for the item.
 If it contains that string of characters, it will be considered valid.
 WARNING!
-This uses **CONTAINS**, not EQUALS.\n
+This uses **CONTAINS**, not EQUALS.
 ``itemMaterial: GOLDEN_PICKAXE`` Which item type should the repair item be?
-Click [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html) to see a list of valid values.\n
+Click [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html) to see a list of valid values.
-``deleteRepairItemOnRepair: true`` Should the item be removed (also works with stackable items, it decreases by 1) once the repair is complete? \n
+``deleteRepairItemOnRepair: true`` Should the item be removed (also works with stackable items, it decreases by 1) once the repair is complete?